Video – How to Cascade OKRs. OKRs that Work (Part 3/5)

 Aligning Your OKRs

-With company-wide OKRs, it is important to align them to the overall vision of the organization.
-Without aligned OKRs, organizations are left with an OKR puddle or several objectives that fail to align resources, time, talent, and treasure, to the overall vision your organization is working towards.
+With company-wide and team OKRs, it is important to align them to the overall vision of the organization.
+Without aligned OKRs, organizations are left with an OKR mess or several random objectives that fail to align resources, time, talent, and treasure, to the overall vision your organization is working towards.

-First of all, you need a vision.
+Ultimately, before you begin creating your OKRs, you need a clear vision statement.
 If you haven’t landed on a solid vision, check out our Vision Statement Whiteboard Video and get started!
 With a vision in place, a roadmap emerges addressing where you want to be in year one, in year two, and year three.
-It may not be this specific, but a solid vision is key to realizing your OKRs.
+It may not be this specific, but a solid vision is key to realizing your organizational and individual OKRs.

 Setting Up & Writing Your OKRs